 First Contact: The Eclipse Begins The Moon touches the Sun and takes its first tiny nibble out of the solar disk.
 First contact is initially visible through a telescope, then in binoculars, and finally with the unaided eye.
 Regardless of how you view it, observing with a safe solar filter is an absolute must.

-Changing Light Once more than three-quarters of the Sun is covered, the light begins to fade noticeably.
-By about 15 minutes prior to totality, the light becomes noticeably dimmer and starts to take on an odd or eerie “tint.”
-Shadows become sharper and more detailed.
+Changing Light Once more than three-quarters of the Sun is covered, about 15 minutes prior to annularity or totality, the light begins to fade perceptibly and starts to take on an odd or eerie tint.
 Look away from the shrinking solar crescent — has there been a change in the color of the sky and clouds since the eclipse began?

 Emerging Corona Some 30 seconds before totality, cover the shrinking solar crescent with your outstretched thumb and remove your eclipse viewers.
 You’ll likely spot the Sun’s corona (its outer atmosphere) on the side opposite the crescent.
 But if you do this, you might miss the next two events!

 Diamond Ring The lunar shadow envelops you.
-Only a single bead remains — it shines like a brilliant diamond set into a pale ring created by the pearly white corona surrounding the Moon’s black silhouette.
+Only a single bead remains — it shines like a brilliant diamond set into a pale ring created by the pearly white inner corona surrounding the Moon’s black silhouette.

 Second Contact: Totality Begins!
 The last bead vanishes; if you haven't already done so, remove all solar filters now.
 The brilliant solar surface is hidden, and the Sun’s ghostly, gossamer corona glows around the black lunar silhouette.
 Feel free to scream and yell in delight, or just stare in silent awe.